jameskirkwood/port2-nds/README.md

-# port2-nds
+# Port2 for Nintendo DS

-Nintendo DS homebrew slot-2 parallel I/O
+See [http://karikaea.blogspot.com/2016/07/hello-world.html](http://karikaea.blogspot.com/2016/07/hello-world.html) for the background to this project.